+Next on our list of the best Rainmeter Skin is Spiderman.
 Who does not fancy a Spiderman theme?
 Well, we certainly do, and that’s precisely why this theme has made it to our list.
 The skin brings Spiderman inspired icons to your desktop, which complements the wallpaper.
 Moreover, you will find all the essential stats, including download & upload speeds, disk info, and memory info, in the left side menu.

 If there’s a skin that quite illustrates how much a background wallpaper is important to customization, it’s ALIENS.
-It’s a brilliantly designed Rainmeter skin that just makes sense when paired with the companion Aliens wallpaper that comes with it.
-The modules are configurable and cover everything from Disk partition shortcuts and Power status to Network upload/download speeds and System time and date.
+It’s a brilliantly designed Rainmeter skin that makes sense when paired with the companion Aliens wallpaper that comes with it.
+The modules are configurable and cover everything from Disk partition shortcuts and Power status to Network download/upload speeds and System time and date.

 The reason I am suggesting Moderate skin is that it looks very similar to the Android user interface.
 It has got a launcher, music controls, quick settings toggle – everything available on the home screen.
 If you’ve got a touchscreen laptop, then I would highly suggest this material Rainmeter skin.
 And to provide a familiar aesthetic look between the skin and desktop background, I have used ‘Futuristic City’ wallpaper from Reddit.
 Overall, I like this Rainmeter skin, and you should try it on your computer.

 FLHUD is an awesome Rainmeter skin that I often use on my laptop.
-It makes things very easier since you have a top-bar widget with customizable hyperlinks, a Spotify visualizer, and lastly, the time and date widget.
+It makes things very easier since you have a top-bar widget with customizable hyperlinks, a Spotify visualizer, and, lastly, the time and date widget.
 The moment I’m on my desktop, I can change to any website within seconds, and that is awesome.
 Besides that, I have used the ‘You are Here’ wallpaper from Reddit, and it goes much well with the overall Rainmeter setup.
 If you desire, you can hide the taskbar as well to add more widgets.

 Tired of the same old Windows desktop and desire to upgrade to something minimal?
 If your reply is yes, then Minimalist 2 could be the ideal Rainmeter skin you have been looking for.
 It is true to its name and provides you the power to track multiple features such as battery percentage, storage, RAM, and CPU usage on the left and shortcuts to software and folders on the right.
 You can further add weather, time, and date widgets and change the wallpaper to adjust the vibe.